damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 browser accesses a secure website that relies on an insecure resource, it may block that resource.

-It is [considered a good practice](relativeprotocol) to use the protocol-agnostic path:
+It is [considered a good practice][relativeprotocol] to use the protocol-agnostic path:

 ```
 <link rel="stylesheet" href="//YOURDOMAIN.org/styles.css" />